-I told you I was obsessed with Amy Adams lately.
-(And my Christina Hendricks fixation goes way back.)
+I’ve been obsessed with Amy Adams lately, and my Christina Hendricks fixation goes way back.
 But now, may I share the latest bit of breaking news?
 It’s just been announced that Amy will play Lois Lane in the upcoming Superman remake.
 I like this casting a lot better than, say, Teri Hatcher… but I’m not gonna lie, that opinion is 100 percent based on her hair colour, which I am once again slowly inching toward.
 (Although I’ll probably stop at the strawberry, since I don’t really have the colouring to properly fake it.)

-But if YOU can pull off faux red—or if you’re lucky enough to be a natural—then this post is for you, because while I’m obviously jellis of your hair colour, there are definitely some makeup challenges that come along with it.
+But if YOU can pull off faux red—or if you’re lucky enough to be a natural—then this post is for you!
+While I’m obviously totally jealous of your hair colour, there are definitely some makeup challenges that come along with it.

 Here’s the q from reader Jessica:

 “I’m a blond gone red, and would love some makeup tips.
 I tend to stay pretty basic—fill in my brows a bit, brown liner, mascara because I love my long lashes, sometimes some lipstick, sometimes liquid liner if it’s a special occasion.
 But I’d love to try some different party looks, and love Michelle Williams’ no-makeup looks where the eyes are defined in a way but not obviously, with glowy skin.
 But I’m concerned with my red hair that I can’t pull that off.”

 Actually?
 I think you redheads can pull off a wider variety of looks/colours than you think.